Review

 - Stale Await (7+ days no response): Follow up / Re-delegate / Cancel

-- Stalled Flow (2+ weeks no completion): Keep active (with reason) / Someday / Delete
+- Stalled Flow (2+ weeks no completion): Keep active (with reason) / Someday / Wishlist / Delete

-- Dormant cluster (1+ month no progress across the cluster): Park cluster / Dissolve / Keep
+- Dormant cluster (1+ month no progress across the cluster): Park cluster / Demote to Wishlist / Dissolve / Keep

 The point of this section is threshold-based auditing by category.
 A vague "are my Areas and Flows OK?" scan is less honest than checking against explicit thresholds.